TheOdinProject/curriculum/ruby/ruby.md

     > end
     Bob!
 Billy!
 Joe! => ["Bob", "Billy", "Joe"]  # returns original array

 Many other loops are just you trying to do something a certain number of times (which was the case in our `for` loop example).
-In that case, Ruby has the simplest possible method for you, `.times`.
-If you pipe in an argument, it will be the current iteration starting from zero:
+In that case, Ruby has the simplest possible method for you, `times`  If you pipe in an argument, it will be the current iteration starting from zero:

     > 5.times do |jump_num|
     >     print "Jump #{jump_num}!"